Muslim protesters torch Buddhist temples, homes in Bangladesh

 Police said they had deployed extra security forces and banned gatherings in Buddhist-dominated areas.

-"We brought the situation under control before dawn and imposed restrictions on public gatherings," said Salim Mohammad Jahangir, Cox's Bazar district police superintendent.
+"We brought the situation under control before dawn and imposed restrictions on public gatherings," said Salim Mohammad Jahangir, district police superintendent for Cox's Bazar.

-Many people in predominantly Muslim Bangladesh have been angered in recent days by a film made in California that mocks the Prophet Mohammad.
+Many people in predominantly Muslim Bangladesh have been angered in recent days by a film made in California that mocked the Prophet.

+Home Minister Mohiuddin Khan Alamgir described the attacks on temples as a "premeditated and deliberate attempt" to disrupt harmony.

+Alamgir also promised to rebuild the Buddhist monasteries and temples, and compensate those whose houses were torched.

 Muslims in Bangladesh and beyond have also been outraged by violence over the border in Myanmar where members of the majority Buddhist community clashed with minority Muslims this year.

-Police had escorted the man accused of posting the insulting photograph and his mother to safety, Jahangir said.
+Police had escorted the man accused of posting the insulting photograph and his mother to safety, police superintendent Jahangir said.

 Sohel Sarwar Kajal, the Muslim head of the council in the area where the arson took place, said he was trying to restore communal peace.